2023 Most Popular Electrical Engineering Bachelor's Degree Schools in the Middle Atlantic Region

 Full Electrical Engineering at Cornell University Report

-New York Institute of Technology landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree electrical engineering programs.
-NYIT is a medium-sized private not-for-profit school located in the large suburb of Old Westbury.
+New York Institute of Technology did quite well in this year’s ranking of the most popular places for electrical engineering students to get a bachelor’s degree.
+It came in at #7 on the list.
+NYIT is a moderately-sized private not-for-profit school located in the suburb of Old Westbury.

 About 21% of the students majoring in EE at the school are women while 79% are male.